North Battleford Comprehensive High School: Student Representative Council

 The SRC at NBCHS strives to make the school year more enjoyable for both students and staff.
 Meeting once a week, the SRC consists of representatives from each grade, a treasurer, secretary, and the Senior Ring and Pin of the school.
 While the grade representatives apply to be on the SRC, the other positions are elected by the student body.

 School sports

 The school has teams for Golf, Football, Volleyball, Curling, Track and Field, Wrestling, Badminton, and Cross Country Running Teams.
 Each team is successful in their respective category, and has won at least one provincial title at some point in time.
-The school's senior boys' basketball team has won the 4A provincial title two years in a row (2008–2009, 2009–2010).
+The school's senior boys' basketball team has won the 4A provincial title two consecutive seasons (2008–2009 to 2009–2010).

 The senior boys volleyball team placed second at the Volleyball Provincials in 2011.

 The junior football team won the KFL championship 2014 team.
 The Senior Vikings Football team recently won the 3A provincial football championship in 2017.